tsa87/tsa87.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper "Generative Flows on Synthetic Pathway for Drug Design" has been accepted as a poster at ICLR 2025.
+Our paper "Generative Flows on Synthetic Pathway for Drug Design" has been accepted at **ICLR 2025** in Singapore!